Guo-li Ming, MD., Ph.D.

 The intricate neural network formation during embryonic and perinatal development is fundamental for proper brain functions.
 Recent aggregate data also implicates stereotyped neuronal development in specific adult brain functions through adult neurogenesis.
 Aberrant neural network formation has been suggested to be the cellular basis for many mental disorders.
 My laboratory is interested in understanding the molecular and cellular mechanisms underlying neuronal navigation during early neural development and in adulthood.
 We are also interested in understanding the function of risk genes of mental disorders in neural development.
 There are two major focuses in our research:

-1. Neuronal migration and nerve guidance of newborn neurons from neural stem cells in the embryonic and adult brain: Although the environment in the developing brain and in the mature central nervous system (CNS) are quite different, adult neurogenesis in the hippocampus and in the olfactory bulb exhibit strikingly similar neural developmental processes to early embryonic neurogenesis, including neuronal morphogenesis and migration, axon/dendritic development and targeting, and finally synapse formation.
+1. Neuronal migration and axon/dendritic development of newborn neurons from neural stem cells in the embryonic and adult brain: Although the environment in the developing brain and in the mature central nervous system (CNS) are quite different, adult neurogenesis in the hippocampus and in the olfactory bulb exhibit strikingly similar neural developmental processes to early embryonic neurogenesis, including neuronal morphogenesis and migration, axon/dendritic development and targeting, and finally synapse formation.
 We are particularly interested in understanding the intrinsic and extrinsic mechanisms regulating navigation of newborn neurons, including neuronal migration and axon/dendritic development in the embryonic and adult brain.
 In contrast to active and rapid axonal and dendritic growth of newborn neurons during adult neurogenesis, regenerative capability of mature neurons in the adult brain is extremely limited.
 We are interested in mechanisms promoting axon regeneration in the adult nervous system with a focus on epigenetic regulation of intrinsic growth ability.

 - Kim, J.Y., Liu, C.Y., Zhang, F., Duan, X., Wen, Z., Song, J., Feighery, E., Lu, B., Rujescu, D., St Clair, D., Christian, K., Callicott, J.H., Weinberger, D.R., Song, H., and Ming, G-l., (2012).
 Interplay between DISC1 and GABA signaling regulates neurogenesis in mice and risk for schizophrenia.
 Cell 148(5):1051-64